Robert Wilton

+Biography

 Wilton, who was born in Cringleford, Norfolk, was the son of a British mining engineer employed in Russia.
-In 1889 he joined the European staff of the New York Herald, remaining with that newspaper for fourteen years, and corresponding on both Russian and German affairs.
-He then took up an appointment as The Times correspondent in St Petersburg, and became known as a keen observer of events in Russia during the last years of the Tsarist regime.
-After the Revolution, he moved to Siberia.
-Following the collapse of the Kolchak government, Wilton managed to escape from Russia and eventually arrived in Paris where, in 1920, he rejoined the New York Herald.
-In 1924 he joined the staff of a newly founded newspaper, the Paris Times (which published in English).
+In 1889 he joined the European staff of the New York Herald, remained with that newspaper for 14 years and reported on both Russian and German affairs.
+He then took up an appointment as The Times correspondent in Saint Petersburg and became known as a keen observer of events in Russia during the last years of the Tsarist regime.
+After the Russian Revolution, he moved to Siberia.
+Following the collapse of the Kolchak government, Wilton managed to escape from Russia and eventually arrived in Paris, where, in 1920, he rejoined the New York Herald.
+In 1924 he joined the staff of a newly-founded newspaper, the Paris Times, which published in English.
 He died from cancer at the Hertford British Hospital in Paris early in 1925.

-Wilton served with the Russian army during the First World War, and was awarded the Cross of St George.
+Wilton served with the Russian Army during the First World War and was awarded the Cross of St George.

 He was the author of two books: Russia's Agony (published by Edward Arnold, London, 1918) and The Last Days of the Romanovs (1920).

 Аntisemitism

-Wilton was a right wing antisemite.
+Wilton was a right-wing antisemite and sympathetic to the toppled Tsarist system in Russia.
 He was a proponent of the theory of Jews involved in ritualistic murder, claiming in his 1920 book The Last Days of the Romanovs that the execution of the Romanovs was a ritual murder by the Jews.
 He was criticized by several liberal British journalists for supporting the attempted military coup by Lavr Kornilov.
-In 1919 he published "Russia's Agony", which claimed (p. ix) that "Bolshevism is not Russian - it is essentially non-national, its leaders being almost entirely in the league [Jews] that lost its country and its nationhood long ago".
+In 1919 he published "Russia's Agony", which claimed (p. ix) that "Bolshevism is not Russian – it is essentially non-national, its leaders being almost entirely in the league [Jews] that lost its country and its nationhood long ago".
 According to Semyon Reznik, Wilton was also assisting Russian antisemites in fabrication of photographic evidence of ritual crimes by Jews.